salazarbrandon1257/salazarbrandon1257.github.io/page1.md

 ### Above is the code I used to scrape the data.
 Below is a description of my project along with graphs describing the data I scraped
 - Developed a program in Python to scrape data from an e-commerce book website, specifically product names, prices and ratings
 - Designed and implemented databases in SSMS for the purpose of descriptive statistical analysis, data cleansing and data analysis
-- Below you can find my code
+- Below you can find my code and graphs

 ```python
 #importing